 CHECKMATE-017 (NCT01642004) was a randomized (1:1), open-label study enrolling 272 patients with metastatic squamous NSCLC who had experienced disease progression during or after one prior platinum doublet-based chemotherapy regimen.
-Patients received OPDIVO (n=135) administered intravenously at 3 mg/kg every 2 weeks or docetaxel (n=137) administered intravenously at 75 mg/m2 every 3 weeks.
-Randomization was stratified by prior paclitaxel vs other prior treatment and region (US/Canada vs. Europe vs. Rest of World).
+Patients received 3 mg/kg of OPDIVO (n=135) by intravenous infusion every 2 weeks or docetaxel (n=137) administered intravenously at 75 mg/m2 every 3 weeks.
+Randomization was stratified by prior paclitaxel vs. other prior treatment and region (US/Canada vs. Europe vs. Rest of World).
 This study included patients regardless of their PD-L1 status.
 The trial excluded patients with autoimmune disease, medical conditions requiring systemic immunosuppression, symptomatic interstitial lung disease, or untreated brain metastasis.
 Patients with treated brain metastases were eligible if neurologically returned to baseline at least 2 weeks prior to enrollment, and either off corticosteroids, or on a stable or decreasing dose of <10 mg daily prednisone equivalents.
 The first tumor assessments were conducted 9 weeks after randomization and continued every 6 weeks thereafter.
 The major efficacy outcome measure was OS.
 Additional efficacy outcome measures were investigator-assessed ORR and PFS.

-In CHECKMATE-017, the median age was 63 years (range: 39 to 85) with 44% \geq 65 years of age and 11% \geq 75 years of age.
-The majority of patients were white (93%) and male (76%); the majority of patients were enrolled in Europe (57%) with the remainder in US/Canada (32%) and the rest of the world (11%).
+In CHECKMATE-017, the median age was 63 years (range: 39 to 85) with $44\% \ge 65$ years of age and $11\% \ge 75$ years of age.
+The majority of patients were White (93%) and male (76%); the majority of patients were enrolled in Europe (57%) with the remainder in US/Canada (32%) and the rest of the world (11%).
 Baseline ECOG performance status was 0 (24%) or 1 (76%) and 92% were former/current smokers.
 Baseline disease characteristics of the population as reported by investigators were Stage IIIb (19%), Stage IV (80%), and brain metastases (6%).
 All patients received prior therapy with a platinum-doublet regimen and 99% of patients had tumors of squamous-cell histology.

-The trial demonstrated a statistically significant improvement in OS for patients randomized to OPDIVO as compared with docetaxel at the prespecified interim analysis when 199 events were observed (86% of the planned number of events for final analysis) (Table 18 and Figure 6).
+The trial demonstrated a statistically significant improvement in OS for patients randomized to OPDIVO as compared with docetaxel at the prespecified interim analysis when 199 events were observed (86% of the planned number of events for final analysis) (Table 25 and Figure 7).